vicentealencar/pycan/README.md

 ### 1.3.
 The `load_before` parameter

-The `load_before` parameter is responsible for loading data that is required to perform the authorization and has not yet been loaded.
+The `load_before` parameter is responsible for loading data required to perform the authorization that has not yet been loaded.

 In the example above, we are trying to make sure that a user can edit or delete a profile.
 In order to determine that, the profile must be loaded prior to running the authorization rule.
 That's where the `load_before` parameter comes to picture.
 This parameter accepts a function that will be responsbile for loading the profile (the authorization resource).
 Its return value is passed as the 3rd parameter of the authorization rule (the `profile` parameter).